gazebosim/sdformat/Migration.md

 1. **model.sdf** `//model/@canonical_link` attribute
     + description: The name of the canonical link in this model to which the model's implicit frame is attached.
-This implies that a model must have at least one link, which is also stated in the Modifications section.
+This implies that a model must have at least one link (unless it is static), which is also stated in the Modifications section.
     + type: string
     + default: ""
     + required: 0